How to Start an Ice Cream Truck Business in 10 Easy Steps

 Choose the profit you want to make per hour (your wage earnings), calculate the number of items you will sell on average in an hour, then subtract the cost of products, gas, and maintenance for an idea of the markup you need on each sale.

 Operating an ice cream truck is a business just like any other.
 Having a website, social media presence, and print marketing can all help raise awareness about your company and increase sales.
 Of course, the signature ice cream truck music is one form of advertising but think about other ways to make a profit, like renting your truck out for parties.

 This will be something you optimize over time as you learn the patterns of loyal customers and local events.
 Before getting started, plan your route according to the time of day, neighborhoods, and your desired operating hours and track the results.
 For example, running your ice cream truck from 9-5 during the school year may not work well since much of your clientele will be in class.
 Plan when and where you will have the best chance of encountering customers looking for a treat.

 Choose and Purchase Your Ice Cream Truck Equipment

 Buying an existing ice cream truck will save you time and money, as it should include everything you need to get started.
 However, due to availability and your needs, you may need to make modifications to suit your needs.
 Here are some examples.

 Ice Cream Freezers and Machines

-In some cases, all you need to convert a vehicle to an ice cream truck is a commercial chest freezer to keep your products cold and food safe.
+In some cases, all you need to convert a vehicle to an ice cream truck is a commercial chest freezer or vending machine to keep your products cold and food safe.
 This is especially true if you simply resell individually packaged frozen treats.
 There are many ways to transport and power freezers in an automobile, though having them inside a typical ice cream truck design is the most effective and recognizable.

 You will need additional appliances to offer specialty treats like soft-serve ice cream or shaved ice.
 This may require additional power sources and creative mechanic work to set up this type of equipment in a vehicle, which isn’t cheap.